kactlabs/toksum/DOCUMENTATION_SUMMARY.md

 # toksum Documentation Summary

-## Overview
+## Version 0.7.0 - Documentation Enhancement Release

-I have successfully added comprehensive Sphinx-compatible documentation to all Python files in the toksum project.
-The documentation is now ready for Sphinx generation and includes detailed docstrings, examples, and API references.
+This release focuses on adding comprehensive Sphinx-compatible documentation to make toksum more accessible and professional.

 ## What Was Added